A Generalized Alternating Method for Bilevel Learning under the Polyak-{\L}ojasiewicz Condition: Convergence Analysis

 \subsection{Descent of each sequence in GALET}

-A nature alternative of $\|y^k-S( x^k)\|^2$ in nonconvex-PL BLO is the LL optimality residual $\mathcal{R}_y(x^{k},y^{k})$, the evolution of which between two steps can be quantified by { } where the first term characterizes the drifting LL optimality gap after updating $x$, and the second term shows the descent amount by one-step GD on $y$.

-Unlike the strongly convex case where $S(x)$ is Lipschitz continuous, both $g^*(x)$ and $g(x,y)$ are not Lipschitz continuous, so we cannot directly bound the first difference term in \eqref{decompose} by the drifting of update $\|x^{k+1}-x^k\|$.
+A nature alternative of $\|y^k-S( x^k)\|^2$ under the PL condition is the LL optimality residual $\mathcal{R}_y(x^{k},y^{k})$, the evolution of which between two steps can be quantified by { } where the first term characterizes the drifting LL optimality gap after updating $x$, and the second term shows the descent amount by one-step GD on $y$.
+Unlike the strongly convex case where $S(x)$ is Lipschitz continuous, both $g^*(x)$ and $g(x,y)$ are not Lipschitz continuous, so we cannot directly bound the the first difference term in \eqref{decompose} by the drifting of update $\|x^{k+1}-x^k\|$.
 Owing to the opposite sign of $g(x,y)$ and $g^*(x)$, we bound the first term in \eqref{decompose} by the smoothness of $g(x,y)$ and $g^*(x)$.
-The second term in \eqref{decompose} can be easily bounded by the fact that running GD on PL function ensures the contraction of function value distance. \begin{lemma} Under Assumption \ref{as1}--\ref{as2}, let $y^{k+1}$ be the point generated by \eqref{update-y} given $x^k$ and the stepsize $\beta\leq\frac{1}{\ell_{g,1}}$.
-Then it holds that
+The second term in \eqref{decompose} can be easily bounded by the fact that running GD on PL function ensures the contraction of function value distance.